 - It also helps in comparing yields on the basis of time.

 - It could provide a great deal of information about the path the economy is heading.
-For instance, a study by a Duke University professor in 1990 found that inverted yield curves were seen prior to the last five recessions in the US.
+For instance, a study by a Duke University professor in 1990 found that inverted yield curves were seen before the last five recessions in the US.

 - Helps in determining overpriced or under-priced debt securities.